Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

-The same weak singularity $|\cos \theta_k| ^{-1/2}$ reflects the concentration of energy near the slow-mode manifold $k_z \approx 0$, consistent with the strongly anisotropic behavior predicted in the classical theory of inertial-wave turbulence in rotating fluids \cite{galtier2003weak, Cambon1997, Cambon2004}.
+The same weak singularity as for the case of odd waves $|\cos \theta_k| ^{-1/2}$ reflects the concentration of energy near the slow-mode manifold $k_z \approx 0$, consistent with the strongly anisotropic behavior predicted in the classical theory of inertial-wave turbulence in rotating fluids \cite{galtier2003weak, Cambon1997, Cambon2004}.

 The same reasoning also applies to the helicity cascade on the positive branch.
 In particular, the helicity cascade solution and the conclusion that sign-definite helicity interactions drive a portion of the energy flux toward large scales remain valid for inertial waves as well.